slarmoo/.github/profile/javascript/asyncAwait/asyncAwait.md

 ## ☑ Assignment

-This [CodePen](https://codepen.io/leesjensen/pen/KKeevVg) uses async/await to order pizzas.
-Create a fork of the pen and take some time to experiment with it.
-Then copy the codePen you created for promises and transform it to use async/await.
+Fork this [CodePen](https://codepen.io/leesjensen/pen/RwJJKwj) that uses promises and convert it to use async/await.

 When you are done submit your CodePen URL to the Canvas assignment.

+### 🧧 Possible solution

+If you get stuck here is a [possible solution](https://codepen.io/leesjensen/pen/KKeevVg)